omerbsezer/Fast-Terraform/README.md

 ### SAMPLE-03: EBS (Elastic Block Storage: HDD, SDD) and EFS (Elastic File System: NFS) Configuration with EC2s (Ubuntu and Windows Instances) <a name="ebs_efs_ec2"></a>
 - This sample shows:
-  - how to create EBS, mount on Ubuntu and Windows Instances.
+  - how to create EBS, mount on Ubuntu and Windows Instances,
   - how to create EFS, mount on Ubuntu Instance.
 - **Code:** https://github.com/omerbsezer/Fast-Terraform/tree/main/samples/ec2-ebs-efs